PonrahulP2000/Interview-Task/README.md

 # Set up the .env file

- create database in MYSQL and save that name on .env file
+ create database on MYSQL and save that name on .env file

 # Database Migrations